Investment fund survey

 Identifiers

-Each investment fund manager must provide its National Registration Database (NRD) number, both in the Investment Fund Manager Form and for each fund in the Investment Fund Spreadsheet.
+Each investment fund manager must provide its National Registration Database (NRD) number in the Investment Fund Spreadsheet.

 The legal entity identifier (LEI) must be reported in the Investment Fund Spreadsheet for each fund and IFM with an LEI.
 The Global Legal Identity Identifier Foundation website may assist with searching for the appropriate LEI.

-The SEDAR profile number for each prospectus fund must be reported in the Investment Fund Spreadsheet.
-This number is an 8-character long numeric SEDAR code that can be found at the end of the weblink link to the fund’s SEDAR profile or in this spreadsheet.
+The SEDAR+ profile number for each prospectus fund must be reported in the Investment Fund Spreadsheet.
+This number is an 9-character long numeric SEDAR+ code that can be found at the end of the weblink link to the fund’s SEDAR+ profile or in this spreadsheet.

 Exchange-rate conversion